LuanRT/YouTube.js/README.md

 # YouTube.js

-A wrapper around YouTube's Innertube API, which is what YouTube itself uses.
+A wrapper around the Innertube API, which is what YouTube itself uses.
 This makes YouTube.js fast, simple & efficient.

 • What can it do?